-We have received the findings of an independent demand analysis that was carried out by Northstar Consulting Services and this has reinforced what we know already, that despite the fall in population there is currently demand for the majority of our homes with our highest demand areas being Parkhouse and Balornock.
-We know that that we have a healthy waiting list of just over 2000 applicants, this has increased from just less than 2000 last year and our waiting list is significantly higher than other neighbouring Housing Associations.
+The findings of an independent demand analysis that was carried out by Northstar Consulting Services reinforced what we know already, that despite the fall in population there is currently demand for the majority of our homes with our highest demand areas being Parkhouse and Balornock.
+We know that that we have a healthy waiting list of just over 2,000 applicants, this has increased from just less than 2,000 at end of 2018/19and our waiting list is significantly higher than other neighbouring Housing Associations.
 This demonstrates that we do have a demand for our stock.
 Some of our accommodation however including Possilpark tenements and the Balgrayhill Road and Lenzie Terrace deck access homes are in low demand.
+The plan assumes that 120 of these low demand properties will be demolished over the next three years.

 In general, turnover in the last 5 years has ranged between 5% and 20% with an overall average of around 10% per annum.
 The turnover in tenements and deck access houses has been higher than the turnover for main door houses and multi-storey flats and turnover is at its highest in Possilpark.
-This year we will drill down into these high turnover areas, to determine which specific patches, streets or closes are low demand and this will, in accordance with our Asset Management Strategy, allow our Board to make informed investment decisions in future with regard to these areas.
+We will drill down into these high turnover areas, to determine which specific patches, streets or closes are low demand and this will, in accordance with our Asset Management Strategy, allow our Board to make informed investment decisions in future with regard to these areas.